Who We AreAbout Us

 We've visited 1,400 communities across America since 1994.

 MoMS travels ready-to-install exhibitions to communities in small-town America.

 Our Stories from Main Street story-collecting project is going on now.
 Listen to great stories and find out how you can submit your own story, photo, or video..

 We build lesson plans, scavenger hunts, and more for educators.
 We also host oral projects created by students from across America.

 Want to learn museum best practices from Smithsonian pros?
 How about grabbing a teacher's guide or downloadable poster?
 Search for materials in the Resource Center.

-Upload a photo, video, or story about fishing in small-town America.
+Upload a photo, video, or story about our latest research topics

 What's Up withMoMS?